WrestleMania VII: Event

-Next, was the retirement match between Randy Savage and the Ultimate Warrior.
+Next, was the retirement match between Randy Savage and Ultimate Warrior.
 Before both men came out, Bobby Heenan spotted Savage's former valet Miss Elizabeth in the crowd.
 Savage and Queen Sherri came to the ring carried on a throne and Warrior walked out instead of his trademark running.
 The match started slow, both men initially insisted on chain wrestling until Savage started using strikes on Warrior.
 Savage went to the top rope and attempted a crossbody on Warrior but he caught him but put Savage on his feet and slapped him.
 Savage retreated from the ring and grabbed a chair at ringside and threw it at Warrior but it missed.
 Savage snuck back into the ring after being distracted by the referee picking up the chair and attacked Warrior.
 Warrior Irish whipped Savage into the corner and attempted a splash but Savage got out of the way and Warrior fell to the outside.
 Sherri picked up Warrior and struck his throat when the referee was not looking and Savage performed a diving axe handle from the top turnbuckle to outside the ring.
 Savage got back into the ring but Sherri picked up Warrior again and began hitting him but Warrior pushed her over.
 Savage then came out of the ring and attacked Warrior from behind.
 Eventually, Warrior got back in the ring and Savage hit Warrior with a body slam for a two count.
 After a brief back and forth, Savage attempted to wear Warrior down with a sleeper hold but Warrior got out of it and ran on the ropes but both men collided with each other in the center of the ring.
 Savage got Warrior up but Warrior countered with a small package but Sherri distracted the referee and when the referee turned around he counted but Savage kicked out at two.
 Warrior began arguing with the referee and Savage took advantage by delivering a running knee lift which propelled Warrior into the referee, taking him out.
 Savage then held Warrior in place and Sherri took her shoe off so she could hit Warrior with it.
 She climbed to the top turnbuckle and attempted an axe handle with the shoe but Warrior got out of the way and she struck Savage with it instead.
 Warrior chased Sherri around ringside until Savage intervened and rolled up Warrior for a two count.
 Savage performed a stun gun on Warrior and performed a clothesline to the back of the head.
 After body slamming Warrior, Savage climbed to the top rope and performed five diving elbow drops on Warrior and pinned him but Warrior kicked out.
 Warrior then got a surge of energy and fought back against Savage and delivered a gorilla press slam and splash to the back and pinned him but Savage kicked out at two.
 Warrior then began talking to his hands and asking his gods if he should step aside and lose the match and questioning whether his destiny is to lose to Savage.
 Warrior stepped out of the ring to give Savage a count out win after apparently receiving an answer from above.
 Before Warrior could do that though, Savage attacked him while he was on the apron.
 Savage then attempted an axe handle to the outside but Warrior moved out the way and Savage hit the barricade instead.
 Warrior got Savage in the ring and performed three shoulder tackles on Savage and pinned him for the three count.